 - a.
-The WR2 Curriculum Committee shall be chaired by the Associate Dean for Curriculum for the University program.
+The WR2 Curriculum Committee is chaired by the Associate Dean for Curriculum for the University program.
 Membership should at least include: the Vice Dean for Medical Education, the University program's Assistant Deans for Basic Science Education, Clinical Education, Health Systems Science and Medical Student Research, the Executive Director of the Office of Curricular Affairs, the Director of the Office of Assessment and Evaluation, and the Director of Academic Computing. - b.
-The Program Evaluation and Assessment Committee is composed of at least eight members: the Chair or Co-Chairs, who will be appointed by the Vice Dean for Medical Education, the Director of the Assessment and Evaluation for the University program, the Director of Evaluation for the

-College program, two at large clinical faculty members, and two at large basic science faculty members.
-The University program's Associate Dean for Curriculum, Assistant Dean for Clinical Education, and Assistant Dean for Medical Student Research will have non-voting membership.

-- c.
-The Curriculum Steering Council (College program) will be composed of at least 14 members: the Executive Dean (Council chair), the College program Associate Dean for Curricular Affairs, and the chairs of the Clinical Education Committee, Basic Science Education Committee, Research Education Committee, and Student Assessment Committee.
-In addition, there will be one at-large clinical faculty, one at-large basic science faculty, the College Administrator, two University program faculty, three College program students and additional faculty as deemed appropriate by the Executive Dean, with at-large faculty selected by the Executive Dean with the approval of the Chair of the CME. - d.
-The Joint Clinical Oversight Group will be composed of the Assistant Deans for Clinical Education (University and College programs) who will serve as JCOG co-chairs, the Vice Dean for Medical Education, the Executive Dean, the two Associate Deans for Curriculum, members from all affiliated teaching sites and all core clinical rotations, and 4 students in the core clinical rotations (2 from the College program and 2 from the University program).
+The Curriculum Steering Council (College program) is chaired by the College Associate Dean for Curricular Affairs and be composed of at least 14 members: the Executive Dean, the College program Associate Dean for Curricular Affairs, and the chairs of the Clinical Education Committee, Basic Science Education Committee, Research Education Committee, and College Assessment and Outcomes Committee.
+In addition, there will be one at-large clinical faculty, one at-large basic science faculty, the College Administrator, two University program faculty, three College program students and additional faculty as deemed appropriate by the Associate Dean for Curricular Affairs, with at-large faculty selected by the Associate Dean for Curricular Affairs with the approval of the Chair of the CME. - c.
+The Continuous Quality Improvement Committee is chaired by the Director of Continuous Quality Improvement and administratively supported by the Accreditation Specialist.
+Membership includes the Vice Dean for Medical Education, Associate Deans for Curriculum (University and College programs), Assistant Dean for Longitudinal Clinical Programs (University Program), Assistant Dean of Clinical Education (College Program), representatives from Student Affairs from both the College and University programs, Assistant Dean of Diversity Equity and Inclusion for Students, and the Directors of Student Assessment (University Program and College Program).
+Invited Guests include Executive Dean of the College Program.
+Additional members are selected by the committee chair in consultation with the Vice Dean for Medical Education.
+Members will be invited for three-year renewable terms to be reviewed annually by the Director of Continuous Quality Improvement and the Vice Dean for Medical Education. - d.
+The Curriculum Monitoring Committee (CMC) is co-chaired by the Associate Deans for Curriculum of the University and College programs and will include not less than 9 and not more than 12 voting members who will be appointed by the co-chairs and will serve 4-year renewable terms.
+The committee members will be selected based on their experience with the University Program and College Program curricula.
+At least one of the committee members will be an elected member of the CME and two will be students (one from the University Program and one from the College e.
+The Joint Clinical Oversight Group will be composed of the Assistant Deans for Clerkship/Clinical Education who will serve as JCOG co-chairs, the Vice Dean for Medical Education, the Associate Deans for Curriculum from all affiliated teaching sites and all core clinical rotations, and 4 students in the core clinical rotations (2 from the College program and 2 from the University program).
 The Chair of the CME will be an ex officio member of the JCOG.